dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ```

 S-3 enhances efficiency through simple, on-the-fly dependency management using the `ABORTED` tag.
 For our running example of block B,
-An execution driven by S-3 with three threads may avoid re-executions incurred in S-2 by waiting on an ABORTED mark.
+An execution driven by S-3 with three threads may be able to avoid re-executions incurred in S-2 by waiting on an ABORTED mark.
-In this potential scenario, S-3 achieves very close to optimal scheduling with only a single abort:
+A possible execution of S-3 may achieve very close to optimal scheduling with only a single abort, going throung the following time steps:

 > parallel execution/validation of TX2-TX4; 2,3 succeed, 4 fails, `nextValidation` set to 5
 > parallel execution/validation of TX4-TX6; 4,5 execute, 6 suspends for 4 and resumes, all validations succeed
 > parallel execution/validation of TX7-TX9; 7,8 succeed, 9 fails, `nextValidation` set to 10
 > parallel execution/validation of TX9-TX10; 9,10 succeed